19 Tech Products That’ll Make DIYers Drool

 My 3-year-old granddaughter thought the USB ports on my son’s laptop would be a great place to hide her hairclips.
 It was powered up at the time, and the clips shorted out the $800 main board (he had to remind himself how precious she is).

 The service guy said port damage is common, and not just from little gremlins jamming hairclips in them.
 Dust, dirt and metal fragments can accumulate in the ports and cause damage when you jam the plug in.
 So my son sealed his smartphone and laptop ports with silicone anti-dust stoppers.
-It's really cheap insurance against costly repairs.
+It’s really cheap insurance against costly repairs. — Rick Muscoplat, Contributing Editor.
+Build this portable laptop stand in a couple of hours.

 Ultimate Garage Door Opener